 How to implement healthy fish recipes in your clean eating?

-Are you looking for a healthy 80:20 approach that incorporates seafood?
-Remember: fish supplies your body with ever-important omega-3 fatty acids that your body cannot produce on its own.
+Are you looking for a healthy 80/20 approach that incorporates seafood?
+Remember, fish is high in omega-3s, those super important polyunsaturated fatty acids that your body cannot produce on its own.
 But could environmental pollutants cancel out that benefit?

 Further, you might want to take into consideration the global overfishing phenomenon as well…

-First of all, fish supplies high-quality protein that our body can digest easily.
-The tender meat also contains important vitamins and minerals, like the bone-friendly vitamin D. Salt water fish delivers the needed iodine for our thyroid gland.
+First of all, seafood supplies high-quality protein that our body can easily digest.
+The tender meat also contains important vitamins and minerals, like the bone-friendly vitamin D. Saltwater fish delivers the needed iodine for our thyroid gland.

 But what kinds of healthy fish can you eat without guilt?